Win2k3SE/project/readme.txt

-This is my big readme file.
+This is my Big Readme File.
 I'm very proud of it.
+So so proud!
 I'm so proud of it that I'm now going to put another line to it!
 Or two!
-Woo-hoo!
-I spent a lot of time workin in it.
+I spent a lot of time workin on it.

-And now I'm ready to present it to the public.
+And now I'm ready to present it to the public!